elisaj1317/fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
-- `403` if the user is not the author of the comment
+- `403` if the user is not logged in or is not the author of the comment
 - `404` if the commentId is invalid

 #### `PUT /api/comments/:commentId?` - Update an existing comment